arnab20ghosh/iamarnabg/docs/companies/3dplm_solutions.md

 ### ***Deliverables***

 A typical deliverable here was a complete course with all the updates of the release.
-Also, as a part of the Dassault University, we were also responsible to create questions for product certifications.
+Also, as a part of  Dassault University, we were also responsible to create questions for product certifications.

 ### ***My job***